Cuatro Cabezas: Internet

 Datafull Branding designed in 1997 the website 4kstore.com launched in 1999, named after the play on words between 4K (Four Heads) and Store (Store), which resulted in "Four Beaver", since the page had a beaver as pet.
-It was an Argentine humorist page where parody videos, parody music and products such as rates and shirts were uploaded...
+It was an Argentine humorist page where parody videos, parody music and products such as rates and shirts were uploaded.

-The project was terminated in 2000 and 2001, but not before a complaint was made public for discrimination against the producer due to an issue called "Negros de Mierda" (performed by the band Jamón del Mar), published on the page directed by Eduardo de la Puente at the time, whose content was extremely xenophobic and racist.
+The project was terminated in 2000 and 2001, but not before a complaint was made public for discrimination against the producer, by the INADI due to an issue called "Negros de Mierda" (performed by the band Jamón del Mar), published on the page directed by Eduardo de la Puente at the time, whose content was extremely xenophobic and racist.

-The song became known as "200 black shit" appeared online in 2000, when this medium was not as popular as it is today and always attributed to "El Chivi".
-Several years after that it was said that it did not belong to "El Chivi" among other reasons because the lyrics contain words that would be typical of Argentina.
-The group that wrote the song turns out to be Jamón de Mar, an Argentine comedy group.
+The song became known as "200 black shit" or "N de M" appeared online in 2000, when this medium was not as popular as it is today and always attributed Jose Francisco Córdoba known to "El Chivi".
+Several years after that it was said that it did not belong to "El Chivi" among other reasons because the lyrics contain words that would be typical of Argentina. originally the context was as a response to the Tv show called "cabecita" The group that wrote the song turns out to be Jamón de Mar, an Argentine comedy group.
 Another reason indicates that the song was hosted for the first time on the satirical humor website 4kstore.com, canceled in 2003, which belonged to the Argentine humorist Mario Pergolini, and on Datafull, another Argentine website.

-As of 2021, the song went viral in Spanish-speaking communities, becoming an internet meme thanks to a YouTube video uploaded in 2015 showing 2 people lip-syncing the song...YouTube removed the original video including all videos that have to do with the song for racist and xenophobic reasons.
+As of 2021, the song went viral in Spanish-speaking communities, becoming an internet meme thanks to a YouTube video uploaded in 2015 showing 2 people lip-syncing the song.
+YouTube removed the original video including all videos that have to do with the song for racist and xenophobic reasons.

+Currently the song is very banned from the internet and YouTube, The song is popular on the website VidLii.